LaunchCodeEducation/linux/content/systemd/walkthrough/systemctl/_index.md

 ## Stop

-> Stop (deactivate) one mor more units specified on the command line.
+> Stop (deactivate) one or more more units specified on the command line.

 ```bash
 sudo systemctl stop nginx